swaptacular/swpt_accounts/protocol.rst

   sender's account when the prepared transfer gets committed.
-Therefore, when server implementations sent a `PreparedTransfer`_ message, the values of ``demurrage_rate`` and ``gratis_period`` fields MUST correctly communicate the most pessimistic scenario.
+Therefore, when server implementations sent a `PreparedTransfer`_ message, the values of ``demurrage_rate`` and ``gratis_period`` fields MUST be set correctly, to inform the client (the coordinator) what the most pessimistic scenario is.
 In this regard, keep in mind that the interest rate on the sender's account can change significantly between transfer's preparation and transfer's commit.
 Therefore, the value of ``demurrage_rate`` should reflect the most negative interest rate that is possible to occur.

 FinalizedTransfer